We Set temperature=0 and GPT-4 Still Gave Different Answers — Our Entire CI Pipeline Broke

 The first sign was a Slack message from a developer on a Friday: "My PR passed CI twice and failed once on the exact same commit.
 Did someone change the review prompt?"
 Nobody had.
 We looked at the three run logs side by side.
 Runs 1 and 3 showed Check #7 (pagination format) as PASS.
 Run 2 showed it as FAIL, with a reason that was technically correct but contradicted the logic the model had used to pass it in runs 1 and 3.

-We assumed it was a transient issue — a model serving blip, a load balancing artifact — and moved on.
-Over the next two weeks, the flipping became more frequent.
+We assumed it was a transient issue, a model serving blip or a load balancing artifact, and moved on.
+Over the next two weeks the flipping became more frequent.
 By the end of the second week, we had four developers who'd learned to just re-run the CI job if it failed on the API review step, because it would usually pass the second time.

 What temperature=0 Actually Guarantees

 There's a second source of non-determinism that persists even with a pinned model version: floating-point non-determinism from GPU parallel computation.
 Transformer inference runs on GPUs with parallel matrix operations.
-The order of floating-point additions in parallel is non-deterministic at the hardware level, and floating-point arithmetic is not associative.
+The order of floating-point additions in parallel isn't deterministic at the hardware level, and floating-point arithmetic isn't associative.
 Two identical requests processed on different GPU hardware configurations can produce slightly different intermediate values, which can cascade into different token selections at positions where two tokens have nearly equal probability.
+(I had to look this up to verify it, because I didn't actually believe it at first.)

 WHY temperature=0 DOESN'T MEAN DETERMINISTIC